zanis-timsans/TELECI-APP/README.md

 ## Application Architecture
 ### Data processing model
-Transformation to xAPI and extraction
-This step works similarly to ETL data management approaches.
-Raw streams of data from virtual infrastructure, software, and applications are ingested either in their entirety or according to predefined rules.
+Ssimilarly to ETL data management approaches, the raw streams of data from virtual infrastructure, software, and applications are ingested either in their entirety or according to predefined rules.
 Virtually every LMS has an internal database that is collecting user activity and system data more often called a "log".
 For our experimental testbed we used Moodle.
 This LMS has many different data logging possibilities.
 Logs are available at site and course level:

 * A log of activity in the course may be generated in reports.
 * You can filter the logs by level -